 As I’m sure you know, narcissists are all about control.
 And expect to control relationships, and most other things in life.

 However their parents assigned them their name at birth.
 So the narcissist had no say in it.
-Which in their mind could mean their parents have control over them.
+Which in their mind can mean their parents have control over them.
 Particularly if they don’t get on with them.

 Attention